The Magical Revolution of the Reincarnated Princess and the Genius Young Lady

-The Magical Revolution of the Reincarnated Princess and the Genius Young Lady (転生王女と天才令嬢の魔法革命, Tensei Ōjo to Tensai Reijō no Mahō Kakumei), also known as TenTen (転天) for short, is a Japanese light novel series written by Piero Karasu and illustrated by Yuri Kisaragi.
-It was originally serialized online on the user-generated novel publishing website Shōsetsuka ni Narō between February 2019 and August 2021.
-It was later acquired by Fujimi Shobo who published the series in print since January 2020 under their Fujimi Fantasia Bunko imprint.
-A manga adaptation with art by Harutsugu Nadaka has been serialized in ASCII Media Works' Dengeki Maoh since July 2020.
-Both the light novel and manga are licensed in North America by Yen Press.
+The series was first serialized on the user-generated novel publishing website Shōsetsuka ni Narō between February 2019 and August 2021.
+It was later acquired by Fujimi Shobo, which published the series in print between January 2020 and February 2026 under its Fujimi Fantasia Bunko imprint.
+From July 2020 to March 2026, a manga adaptation with art by Harutsugu Nadaka was serialized in ASCII Media Works' Dengeki Maoh.
 An anime television series adaptation produced by Diomedéa aired from January to March 2023.